Some days stand out in the memory. They shine like precious jewels. They are beyond price. Others, such as Vicar-gate are best forgotten.

 When it was time to leave, another hug, another look which said – Don’t leave it too long.
 Come back soon.
 I love you and miss you.

 “Write me one of your stories” said the little figure by the window in the chair.

-“I’ll be back soon” I whispered and on the way home REM sang Everyone Hurts and I changed the station.
+On the way home REM sang “Everyone Hurts”.
+I changed the station.